jasonsbarr/functional/docs/core/Date.md

 Assume functions that take multiple arguments are curried and can be partially applied unless stated otherwise.

 Note that none of these functions mutate their arguments.
 A new value is always returned.
+That means, unlike in vanilla JS, the `set` methods create new `Date`s.

 ## date